 |

 was born.
 He presented family members with certificates and genealogy charts detailing our lineages, but at 19 years of age

 I hardly had an interest in such things.
-I credit my wife with eventually getting me hooked after she read in the LA Times
+I credit my wife with eventually getting me hooked after she read an article in the

-in the summer of 2004 an article explaining the Pobladores' (settlers) annual 'Walk to LA' was to occur the coming weekend.
+LA Times in the summer of 2004 about the Pobladores' annual 'Walk to LA', which was to occur the coming weekend.
+I read it

-I read it also and discovered that this was the same group "Uncle" Felix used to be with and she encouraged me to go and participate.
+also and realized this was the same group "Uncle" Felix used to be with.
+Every year LP200 honors their ancestors by retracing

 |

 That week I read everything I could find on the original pobladores - especially Luis Quintero.
-Quintero is the one that
+Quintero is the one I

-we are directly related to and the first thing I discovered about him was that census information listed him as Negro!
-I had
+am directly related to and the first thing I discovered about him was that census information listed him as 'Negro'.

-the racially mixed people that began to populate early Latin America as the mixing of races was common practice
+people that began to populate early Latin America as the mixing of races was common practice for European Spaniards,

-for European Spaniards, in contrast to Anglo Americans who'd come to force the native peoples they encountered onto reservations.
+in contrast to Anglo Americans who'd come to force the native peoples they encountered onto reservations.
+It's interesting

+|